alex-buchanan/CPSC8430_HW1/README.md

 ![](./Accuracy_Batch.png)
 ### 1-3 Report Questions
 #### Can A Network Fit Random Labels
+- MNIST data set was used for training, randomly subselecting half of the dataset to use during training and half of the labels of the subset being randomly swapped.
+- learning rate was 1e-3.
+- Stochastic Gradient Descent was used as the optimizer.
 #### Number of Parameters vs. Generalization
+- Variation between the 10 models was based on the number of parameters used by each model's linear layers over 3 epochs.
+- MNIST data set used, with 2 convolution layers and 2 linear layers
 #### Flatness vs Generalization - Part 1
+- MNIST data set was used, with two models, one being fed batches of 64 test and training samples at a time, and the other 1024 samples.
+- Linear interpolation between the parameters of each model was performed for a varying number of alpha values, and the resulting model was trained and tested with cross entropy and accuracy of each data set being recorded.
+- The learning rate was changed from 1e-3 to 1e-2 then the previous process was repeated and results recorded and plotted
 #### Flatness vs Generalization - Part 2
+- MNIST data was used, with 5 different batch sizes over identical models similar to the ones used previously.
+- Cross entropy, loss, accuracy, and sensitivity were all calculated for each run of each model, and the results charted.
+- The only odd thing was that cross entropy loss decreased as the batch size increased.